-The EPC consist currently of an energy label (A-G) and a heating label (defined as colour).
-The heating label is seldom used, on its way out, and not considered relevant in the context of this work.
+The EPC consists currently of an energy label (A-G) and a heating label (defined as colour).
+The heating label is seldom considered in the real estate market, and not considered relevant in the context of this work.

 Registration of certificates is performed in two ways.
 Professionals must be involved when certifying all new buildings and non-residential buildings.
-Non-professional building-owners that are selling their house or apartment can however do the certification themselves in a simplified registration system.
-This latter system is based on simplified assumptions and conservative values, and the results are therefore less precise and might give a lower energy label than a registration for the same building performed by professionals.
+Non-professional building-owners that are selling their house or apartment can however, do the certification themselves in a simplified registration system.
+This latter system is based on simplified assumptions and conservative calculations, and the results are therefore less precise and might give a lower energy label than a registration for the same building performed by professionals.